Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 If you successfully got onto the AWS previously, do so again with the command `ssh <github_username>@<aws_ip>`.

 >**Note**: Remember that pointed brackets show that the description inside needs to be replaced by your actual information.
 There should be no pointed brackets in the final command.
+My version of this command would be `ssh lynn-sanford@13.58.16.233`.

 If you’re still troubleshooting getting onto the AWS, it’s fine to do this worksheet on your local computer within your terminal.
 </li>